Disentangling the critical signatures of neural activity: Results

-{We then focus on the spatial correlations of the fluctuations of the measured LFP activity and whether they display any signature of criticality \cite{Fraiman2012, Haimovici2013}.
-By studying the scaling of the correlation length $\xi$ as a function of the system sizes $L$ \cite{Cavagna2010, supplemental_material}, we find that $\xi$ scales linearly with $L$, signaling the presence of long-range correlations.
-This behavior matches exactly what would happen at a critical point, where the correlation length diverges in the thermodynamic limit and thus grows with the size of a finite system.}
+Then, thanks to the extended spatial resolution of the multi-electrodes array, we focus on the spatial correlations of the fluctuations of the measured LFP activity and whether they display any signature of criticality \cite{Fraiman2012, Haimovici2013}.
+We study the scaling of the correlation length $\xi$ as a function of the system sizes $L$ by selecting different portions of the array \cite{Cavagna2010, martin2020} (see Methods) and we find that $\xi$ scales linearly with $L$.
+This result can be interpreted as a signature of the presence of underlying long-range correlations that scale with the system size.
+In fact, through simulations on control models displaying a critical point, subsampling, as we do, has been shown to be practically equivalent to considering systems of different sizes \cite{martin2020}.
+This behavior matches exactly what would happen at a critical point, where the correlation length diverges in the thermodynamic limit and thus grows with the size of a finite system.
+Hence, we find that the measured neural activity in the barrel cortex at rest displays two different signatures of criticality - power-law avalanches and scale-free spatial correlations.